- What insurance coverage is provided for laptop computers?

 We do not provide a general letter of insurance coverage to be kept on file to be used as required.
 Each year, our insurance policies are renewed, and there may be changes that may not be reflected in the letter.
 If you require proof of coverage for an event, placement or practicum, we can provide you with a Certificate of Insurance.
 Refer to the section on Certificates of Insurance for further information.

-The insurance of the external entity would be the first to respond, as you are a member of their board.
+In the event of a claim, the insurance policy of external board would respond first.
 Dalhousie’s insurance would be considered secondary coverage, as you are an employee of the University who is required to sit on this board during the course of your employment.

 If you are in an accident while driving a University-owned vehicle, you would respond in the same manner as any vehicle accident.
 This would include contacting the police, emergency response and Security.
-Instead of contacting the insurer directly, please contact the Risk Management Coordinator at 902-494-8356 as soon as possible, regardless of fault.
+Instead of contacting the insurer directly, please contact the Risk & Insurance, regardless of fault.
 If required, this office will initiate the claims process and be the liaison between you and the insurer.
 You should also notify your supervisor or department head.

 For most property claims, you will need to provide evidence showing that the item was purchased with University funds.
 Depending on the nature of the claim, an adjuster may be assigned to investigate the incident.
-The Risk Management Coordinator will act as the liaison between you and the insurance adjuster.
+Risk & Insurance will act as the liaison between you and the insurance adjuster.